 - Ominous Latin Chanting: While Aang is looking at the lion turtle scroll.

-- Ominous Owl/The Owl-Knowing One: Wan Shi Tong switches from the latter to the former when he finds out that the Gaang is planning on using the information they gained to invade the Fire Nation.
+- Ominous Owl: Wan Shi Tong switches from the latter to the former when he finds out that the Gaang is planning on using the information they gained to invade the Fire Nation.

 - One-Winged Angel: Wan Shi Tong initially looks like a regular owl when they meet him.
 But when he finds out what the group are doing, his form becomes much more larger and menacing.